 Q: How do you account for stock deficit and stock loss on the general journal?

-Q: What is the entry for when the purchases are returned?
-A: It is the opposite of the entry for when you purchased something.
-When you purchase …
+Q: What is the journal entry when purchases are returned?
+A: The short answer is that the purchase returns journal entry is just the exact opposite …

 Inventory Held For More Than One Year?